 Sometimes the mother goddess was a snake, sometimes she was the Moon, among a variety of other representations, each signifying a cycle of birth, death and regeneration.
 Around 12,000 years ago, some societies reached the cusp of moving from a nomadic lifestyle to semi settled proto-cities — though they still got some of their food by hunting.
 Several such archaeological sites exist around the Levant and Turkey.
 One of them is Catalhoyuk, a Neolithic proto-city in Turkey, settled more than 9,000 years ago.
 Here were uncovered two 8,000-year-old female figurines, both corpulent and both thought to be either powerful symbols of fertility or representing older women who had achieved status — perhaps that of goddesses.

 It does seem though, that almost every culture has used some maternal symbolism in the depiction of deities, highlighting creativity, birth, fertility, sexual union, nurturing and the cycle of growth.
-Later Neolithic civilizations from 5,000 to 1,500 BC in Mesopotamia, India, Egypt and Crete had their own representations of fertility and mother goddesses in their art.
+Later neolithic and bronze-age civilizations from 5,000 to 1,500 BC in Mesopotamia, India, Egypt and Crete had their own representations of fertility and mother goddesses in their art.